Sebastp/User-Dahboard/README.md

 -  Meta tags

+I wanted to create something very simple and clean for the sake of information readability which would be the main purpose of the page like this.
+There are definitely more things to work on eg. animation but I didn't want to overdo it - I already spend more time on it then it was assigned.

 Boostrap grid on the frontend.
 I used only functional components for the sake of todays trends in react.